vedbabar/Employee-Management----Salesforce/README.md

 # 🏢 Employee Management System — Salesforce

 A **menu-driven Employee Management System** built on the Salesforce platform using the **Model-View-Controller (MVC)** architecture.
-This project demonstrates how to create a custom object, build Apex backend logic, design a Visualforce UI, and run console-based tests — all within the Salesforce ecosystem.
+This project covers full CRUD operations via an Apex backend, a Visualforce frontend, and a simulated menu-driven console using Execute Anonymous.

 ---